-WHY SHOULD YOUR ORGANISATION SIGN UP TO THE ADVANCING NET ZERO COMMITMENT?
+WHY SHOULD YOUR ORGANISATION SIGN UP TO THE NET ZERO CARBON BUILDINGS COMMITMENT?

 In the past year, the climate crisis has risen rapidly up the public agenda and has culminated with Ireland declaring Climate Emergency.
 Buildings are responsible for 39% of global carbon emissions, making it the largest contributing sector to climate change.
 Our sector’s commitment is critical.
 But this challenge can only be tackled by government, businesses, and citizens, working together to take ambitious action to radically reduce these emissions.
-The IGBC encourage Irish cities and businesses to show climate leadership and join the advancing net zero commitment.
+The IGBC encourage Irish cities and businesses to show climate leadership and join the Net Zero Carbon Commitment.

-By signing up to the Advancing Net Zero Commitment your organisation will:
+By signing up to the Net Zero Carbon Buildings Commitment your organisation will: